FrancesCoronel/personal-website-v3/_posts/2016-03-31-all-the-bootcamp-things.md

     - rankme
     - searching
     - speakerdeck
-excerpt: I've decided to compile all the coding bootcamp things and organize them by category.
-ALSO THIS IS MY 100th POST!
 ---

 So I've been getting a lot of feedback from readers of my blog (and by looking at my Wordpress stats) that my bootcamp posts are really helpful when they're going through the admissions process.